da4all/da4all.github.io/_cards/amcha-initiative.md

   The AMCHA Initiative investigates, documents, educates about, and combats antisemitism at institutions of higher education in the United States.
 An open-access database of antisemitic activity on U.S. college and university campuses is available on their data advocacy website.

 keywords:
-  - "Social Advocacy"
+  - "database"
-  - "Public Good"
+  - "hate tracking"
-  - "Mapping"
+  - "mapping"
-  - "Database"
+  - "public good"
-  - “Hate Tracking"
+  - "social advocacy"

 metadata:
   source: https://amchainitiative.org/